mcdemarco/the-new-kitchen-cookbook/appetizers/fenugreekTea.md

 # Fenugreek Tea

-There are a lot of underspecified recipes for this online, but [wikiHow](https://www.wikihow.com/Make-Fenugreek-Tea) actually specified some cooking times and directions.
+There are a lot of underspecified recipes for this online, but [wikiHow](https://www.wikihow.com/Make-Fenugreek-Tea) actually included some cooking times and directions.
 I adjusted them to taste.

 ## Ingredients